Levintsky/ML-tutorial/RL/Theory.md

 	- Contributions: Thorough review of policy gradient methods at the time, many of which are still serviceable descriptions of deep RL methods.
 - Approximately Optimal Approximate Reinforcement Learning, Kakade and Langford, 2002.
 	- Contributions: Early roots for monotonic improvement theory, later leading to theoretical justification for TRPO and other algorithms.

+## Theory
+- On the Sample Complexity of the Linear Quadratic Regulator.
+NIPS'18